Moderates may lose a major fight on Medicaid

 (CNN)Senate Republicans might move forward with a plan to make even deeper cuts to Medicaid than the House's health care bill, which could be a major blow for Senate moderates.

-According to Senate Republican aides familiar with the Senate negotiations, leaders in the chamber are weighing lowering the growth rate for the Medicaid program beginning in 2025.
-Essentially, from that point on, the money states receive for their Medicaid program would be calculated based on standard inflation, the consumer price index for all urban consumers (CPI-U), rather than medical inflation, which is more generous.
+According to Senate Republican aides familiar with the Senate negotiations, leaders in the chamber are weighing lowering the annual growth rate for the Medicaid program beginning in 2025.
+Essentially, from that point on, the money states receive for their Medicaid program would be calculated based off standard inflation, CPI-U, rather than medical inflation, which is more generous.

 One aide stressed that, at this point, no final decisions had been made, but the option was on the table and would be discussed this week as members attempt to coalesce around a final proposal.